TheCat-In-TheClouds/MAGD271/Assignments/assignment_03_ProceduralQuilt/README.md

 ellipse(x, y, w, h);
 ```

-This step, equivalent to the step out of arithmetic and into algebra, is important for more than movement via addition or subtraction of x/y in the draw call.
+This step, akin to the step out of arithmetic and into algebra, is important for more than change via addition or subtraction of x/y in the draw call.
 It is the first step to code becoming durable, widely applicable to multiple situations.
-It is also the first step to code becoming modular, able to be recombined with other code to produce a variety of aesthetic experiences.
+It is also the first step to code becoming modular, able to recombine with other code to produce a variety of aesthetic experiences.

 The goal of this project is to create a digital quilt out of several patches.
-You will create the patches, and the quilt will pull these patterns pseudo-randomly out from the basket and incorporate them.
+You will create the patches, and the quilt will pull these patches pseudo-randomly out from the basket and incorporate them.
 From the artistic perspective, this cultivates the following ideas:

 * Working under constraint as a method for artistic growth.

-* __Repetition with a difference__: Stylistic consistency shows sustained intention (choices about organic vs. inorganic shapes, relative scale, color, etc. are unified by a goal or idea).
+* __Repetition with a difference__: Stylistic consistency shows sustained intention (choices about organic vs. inorganic shape, relative scale, color, etc. are unified by a goal or idea).
 Programmatic or procedural thinking can aide in __amplifying__ this intention by repeating simple procedures or shapes until they become complex patterns.
-Simultaneously, the use of variables allow compositional elements to vary.
+Simultaneously, the use of variables allow elements to vary.

 * The value of tiling (horizontal, vertical, both) in visual design.